jvoisin/snuffleupagus/doc/source/installation.rst

     make install

 This should install the ``snuffleupagus.so`` file in your extension directory.
-The final step is adding a load directive to ``php.ini`` and to specify the location of the :doc:`configuration file <config>`:
+The final step is adding a load directive and to specify the location of the :doc:`configuration file <config>`, either in a ``conf.d/20-snuffleupagus.ini`` file, or directly in you ``php.ini`` if you prefer:

 ::

     extension=snuffleupagus.so

-    sp.configuration_file=/etc/php/conf.d/snuffleupagus.ini
+    # This is only an example,
+    # you can place your rules wherever you want.
+    sp.configuration_file=/etc/php/conf.d/snuffleupagus.rules

+Be careful, on some distribution, there are separate configurations for cli/fmp/cgi/… be sure to edit the right one.

 Upgrading
 ---------